kpconnell/signalk-noaa-windy-plugin/README.md

-# WX NMEA SignalK Plugin
+# Signal K NOAA Voluntary Ship Weather Observation Plugin

-A SignalK plugin that collects marine weather data and generates BBXX weather reports for submission to weather services.
+A SignalK plugin that collects marine weather data and generates BBXX weather reports for submission to NOAA which will then propgate to other weather services such as Windy.

 ## Features